pulp/pulp_installer/roles/pulp_webserver/README.md

 * `pulp_webserver_server` Set the webserver Pulp should use to reverse proxy with.
 Defaults to 'nginx'.
-* `pulp_content_port` Set the port the reverse proxy should connect to for the Content app.
-Defaults to '24816'.
-* `pulp_content_host` Set the host the reverse proxy should connect to for the Content app.
-Defaults to '127.0.0.1'.
-* `pulp_api_port` Set the port the reverse proxy should connect to for the API server.
-Defaults to '24817'.
-* `pulp_api_host` Set the host the reverse proxy should connect to for the API server.
-Defaults to '127.0.0.1'.
 * `pulp_configure_firewall` Install and configure a firewall.
 Valid values are 'auto', 'firewalld', and 'none'.
 Defaults to 'auto' (which is the same as 'firewalld', but may change in the future).